-2023-24 School Safety Plan
+2024-25 School Safety Plan

-Student safety is a priority.
-Cecil Avenue employs a full-time campus supervisor who will patrol the school grounds before, during, and after school.
-In addition, Cecil Avenue has accessibility to the district's full-time School Resource Officer (SRO) who visits campus and provides site administration with support on home visits.
-Our School Resource Officer is always available for specific situations when necessary.
-Administration, classroom teachers, and noon-duty aides provide ongoing support for students needing any help with homework and with specific behavior needs.
-Detailed steps for staff to follow for all emergency situations are also included in the safety plan, and safety drills will continue to be reviewed and practiced on a yearly basis.
-Our goal is to practice these drills at least once a quarter.
+School Resource Officer is always available for specific situations when necessary.
+Administration, classroom teachers, HIT Tutors, and noon-duty aides provide ongoing support for students needing help with homework and with specific behavior needs.

+Detailed steps for staff to follow for all emergency situations are also included in the safety plan with safety drills continuing to be reviewed and practiced on a yearly basis.
 Continual improvement of school climate is also a focus of Cecil Avenue with the incorporation of our Multi-Tiered Systems of Supports (MTSS) which include positive behavior recognition, counseling, and behavior intervention to name a few.
-The site has an SEL/MTSS team that meets to analyze discipline and social-emotional data with the goal of becoming more familiar with the needs of our staff and students.
-In addition, Cecil Avenue continues to utilize an Academic Behavior Intervention teacher who meets with Tier 2 students throughout the week to provide behavior intervention using the Second Step Program, Ripples Effects, and other behavior-specific lessons.
+The site has an SEL/MTSS team that meets to analyze discipline and social-emotional data to become more familiar with the needs of our staff and students.
+In addition, Cecil Avenue utilizes 2 Academic Behavior Intervention teachers who meet with Tier 2 students throughout the week to provide behavior intervention using the Second Step Program, Ripples Effects, and other behavior-specific lessons.
 Cecil Avenue also utilizes a social worker who is available daily to provide support to students needing help.
-The plan was last approved in January 2023 by the School Site Council; this year's plan will be reviewed, updated, and discussed by January 2024.
+The plan was last approved in January 2024 by the School Site Council; this year's plan will be reviewed, updated, and discussed by January 2025.